rhymeyang/Se/docs/304/102_Frameworks.md

 ## Review of PMBOK and Agile in the Context of Cybersecurity

 - PMBOK in Cybersecurity:
-  - Emphasizes structured stages: Initiation, Planning, Execution, Monitoring & Controlling, and Closing.
+  - **Emphasizes structured stages**: Initiation, Planning, Execution, Monitoring & Controlling, and Closing.
-  - Key Processes: Scope Management, Risk Management, Quality Control.
+  - **Key Processes**: Scope Management, Risk Management, Quality Control.
 - Agile Methodologies in Cybersecurity:
-  - Flexibility: Respond quickly to emerging security threats.
+  - **Flexibility**: Respond quickly to emerging security threats.
-  - Scrum and Kanban: Useful in sprints for testing and deploying cybersecurity measures.
+  - **Scrum and Kanban**: Useful in sprints for testing and deploying cybersecurity measures.
   - When to Choose Agile or Waterfall: Discussion of hybrid models for automobility.

 ## Project Constraints

 - The Triple Constraint (Scope, Time, Cost):
-  - Scope:Definingwhatisincludedintheproject(e.g.,whatsecurity features to implement, what systems to protect).
+  - **Scope**: Defining what is included in the project(e.g.,what security features to implement, what systems to protect).
-  - Time:Workingwithindeadlinesforcomplianceorproductrelease.
-  - Cost:Budgetingforsecuritytools,complianceaudits,andtechnology
-    resources.
+  - **Time**: Working with in deadlines for compliance or product release.
+  - **Cost**: Budgeting for security tools, compliance audits, and technology resources.
-- Adding Quality: Cybersecurity cannot afford to compromise on quality, especially with safety-critical systems like autonomous vehicles.
+- **Adding Quality**: Cybersecurity cannot afford to compromise on quality, especially with safety-critical systems like autonomous vehicles.
-- Balancing All Four: Case example: Trade-offs between implementing the latest encryption methods and staying within budget.
+- **Balancing All Four**: Case example: Trade-offs between implementing the latest encryption methods and staying within budget.

 ## Project Management Models

 ### History Behind These Models

-- Lean Origins: Many of these project management models stem from Lean Manufacturing principles developed in Japan, particularly at Toyota, and focus on improving efficiency and reducing waste.
+- **Lean Origins**: Many of these project management models stem from Lean Manufacturing principles developed in Japan, particularly at Toyota, and focus on improving efficiency and reducing waste.
-- Post-WWII Context: These methods emerged as a response to resource constraints and a need for innovative, resource- efficient production methods.
+- **Post-WWII Context**: These methods emerged as a response to resource constraints and a need for innovative, resource- efficient production methods.

 ---

-- Evolution in the Automotive Sector: As the automotive industry has transitioned toward digitalization and connectivity, these models have been adapted to include elements of software development, cybersecurity, and compliance.
+- **Evolution in the Automotive Sector**: As the automotive industry has transitioned toward digitalization and connectivity, these models have been adapted to include elements of software development, cybersecurity, and compliance.
-- Agile in Automotive: More recently, companies have embraced Agile methodologies, especially in developing connected and autonomous vehicle technology, due to the need for iterative testing and quick responses to security vulnerabilities.
+- **Agile in Automotive**: More recently, companies have embraced Agile methodologies, especially in developing connected and autonomous vehicle technology, due to the need for iterative testing and quick responses to security vulnerabilities.

 ### Toyota’s 3M Model:

-- 無駄 Muda(Waste):Focusoneliminatingwastefrom processes, such as inefficiencies in cybersecurity testing or redundant security controls.
+- 無駄 Muda(Waste): Focus on eliminating waste from processes, such as inefficiencies in cybersecurity testing or redundant security controls.
-- 無理 Muri(Overburden):Preventingoverburdeningofteamsor resources, especially critical in high-stress environments like security operations.
+- 無理 Muri(Overburden): Preventing over burdening of teams or resources, especially critical in high-stress environments like security operations.
-- 斑 Mura(Unevenness):Avoidinginconsistenciesor irregularities in workflows, which can lead to vulnerabilities in cybersecurity if left unchecked.
+- 斑 Mura(Unevenness): Avoiding inconsistencies or irregularities in workflows, which can lead to vulnerabilities in cybersecurity if left unchecked.

 #### History of Toyota’s 3M Model:

-- Origins:PartofToyota'sLeanManufacturingprinciples, developed post-WWII, to optimize manufacturing processes.
+- Origins: Part of Toyota's Lean Manufacturing principles, developed post-WWII, to optimize manufacturing processes.
-- ApplicationtoCybersecurity:Thesameprinciplesof eliminating waste, preventing overburden, and ensuring evenness can be adapted to improve the efficiency and reliability of cybersecurity projects.
+- Application to Cybersecurity: The same principles of eliminating waste, preventing overburden, and ensuring evenness can be adapted to improve the efficiency and reliability of cybersecurity projects.

 #### Examples in Automobility Cybersecurity: